Labour’s art auctions

 The artists had no idea the party was naming them as the donors – they never saw a cent of the money.
 They say their works are auctioned off at well above market value to wealthy benefactors who want to keep their support for the party secret.

 Labour says the practice complies with electoral rules.
-But one party operative described the practice as “whitewashing” – a way to keep big donations private at a time when corporate contributions to were falling because of public scrutiny.
+But one party operative described the practice as “whitewashing” – a way to keep big donations private at a time when corporate contributions to political parties were falling because of public scrutiny.

-So who runs whitewashing?
+So who runs this whitewashing?

 Wellington artist Karl Maughan provided Labour with two paintings for auction in the last year.
 He said he gave them to campaign staffer Barbara Ward, who works for Labour leader Jacinda Ardern.